How to behave during a dust storm

 Origin of dust storms in the Republic of Cyprus

-Health risks of a dust storm
+Health risks of dust storms

 Symptoms requiring medical attention